Coshocton County & Holmes County Dog Warden hosts Alter Clinic. https://www.alterclinicac.com/transport-clinics

 Most counties offer low cost services or units, call your local society or shelter/pound to find out about spay and neuter assistance and opportunities in your community.
 No excuses, low cost options are everywhere!
 Help end overpopulation and euthanasia of unwanted animals.

-Dog Tag/License sales: Coshocton County only.
-All 3 month and older canines must be registered with the state of Ohio, per county and state law. $15.00 license fee applies to new dogs just adopted, $30.00 late fee for all tags with penalty.
+2025 dog tags on sale for Coshocton County residents only.
+All 3 month and older canines must be registered with the state of Ohio, per county and state law.

 To be added to our rescue or transfer partners or approved list, please send proof of 501c3, non profit status, and organization & policy information to hataofccas@yahoo.com.